Wembley Arena: 2000s

 Christina Aguilera performed there on 2, 3 and 5 November 2003 as part of her Stripped Tour.
 The shows were filmed and later released as Stripped Live in the U.K. Destiny's Child performed there on 18 and 19 June 2002 as part of her Destiny's Child World Tour.
-Beyoncé performed there on 10 and 11 November 2003 as part of her Dangerously in Love Tour.
+Beyoncé performed there on 10 and 11 November 2003 as part of their Dangerously in Love Tour.
 Live at Wembley was filmed during these two concerts.

 Pearl Jam hold the attendance record for one show, with 12,470 fans at their 2007 gig.
 Madonna performed at the arena eight times during her Confessions Tour.
 The Confessions Tour album was filmed during these concerts.

 2010s

 On 3 August 2013, Nepathya became the first Nepalese band to perform at the Arena.
 On 19 December 2015, Nightwish became the first Finnish act to headline the Arena.
 On 2 April 2016, Babymetal became the first Japanese act to headline the Arena and set the record for the Arena's highest ever merchandise sales.

 On 12 November 2017, the 2017 MTV Europe Music Awards ceremony was held at the arena.
 The event was hosted by Rita Ora and featured performances from Eminem, Demi Lovato, U2, The Killers, Kesha and more.
 The Queen biopic Bohemian Rhapsody premiered at the Arena on 23 October 2018, in recognition of how Freddie Mercury and Queen gave the iconic Live Aid performance in 1985 at nearby Wembley Stadium.
 On 17 November 2018, London based DJ Andy C performed a DJ set lasting five hours, the first all night event to take place in the venue's history.
 The event had sold out in three days six months prior.

 On 7, 8 and 9 March 2019, American musical duo Twenty One Pilots performed three shows at the arena as part of The Bandito Tour.
 On 10 March 2019, Chinese singer-songwriter Joker Xue headlined the arena as part of his Skyscraper World Tour.